opensource-observer/oso/apps/docs/docs/integrate/data-science.md

 This next section will help you create a notebook from scratch, performing each of these steps using the OSO playground dataset.

-The example below fetches the latest code metrics for all projects in the OSO data warehouse and generates a scatter plot of the number of forks vs the number of stars for each project.

-You can find the full notebook [here](https://github.com/opensource-observer/insights/blob/main/community/notebooks/oso_starter_tutorial.ipynb).

 ### Setup

 From the command line, create a new Jupyter notebook: